feren-OS/Feren-User-Guide/docs/livecdboot.rst

     Feren OS's language select menu

-5. From one of these menus scroll down with the arrow keys to the appropriate boot option and press :kbd:`Enter` to start Feren OS from your USB stick (or DVD).
+5. From this menu scroll down with the arrow keys to the appropriate language and boot option and press :kbd:`Enter` to start Feren OS from your USB stick (or DVD).

 .. hint::
     The arrow keys (four pointing arrow keys) on your keyboard let you change what option you are currently selecting in both menus.
 Pressing the :kbd:`Enter` key will start the option you selected.